Free Trial Book a Demo

 Conclusion

-I hope this article helps you to understand the difference between Cost Analysis in the Azure portal and Serverless360.
-As discussed above, the Resource Map feature in Serverless360 helps you to keep track of Azure Costs at the Application Level by providing complete visibility on the application.
+I hope this article helps you to understand the difference between Cost Analysis in the Azure portal and Turbo360.
+As discussed above, the Resource Map feature in Turbo360.